ROCKY MOUNTAIN ELK

 November is all about whitetail.
 Big bush bucks put on a ton of miles establishing territory and running does.
 We teach a multitude of ways to hunt whitetail this time of year, including stands, still hunting, spot/stalk, and ambush.
 Elk are also viable targets of opportunity as winter sets in.
 We also offer more conventional easy going deer hunts perfect for those with limited mobility or very limited experience.

 Generally hunts will start at noon where we will meet at a staging area accessible by most highway vehicles.
 We will confirm the zero of your weapons, and cross load your gear onto our 4x4 or ATV.
 From there we will move into the main camp that we will operate out of and pack for a 2-3 day long "patrol".
 Once this is completed, it will be time to step off for a short hike and evening hunt.
 The purpose of this outing is to ensure everyone has all the gear they need, and it is packed properly.
-The morning of day two we will step off for a 2-3 long day "patrol" that will have us looking for fresh sign of elk herds, bull moose, and deer.
-That next couple nights we will make camp and sleep where ever it is we stop, ideally on a high feature so we can glass from our sleeping bags and listen for bugling elk in the morning.
+The morning of day two we will step off for a multi-day "patrol" that will have us looking for fresh sign of elk herds, bull moose, and deer.
+The next couple nights we will make camp and sleep where ever it is we stop, ideally on a high feature so we can glass from our sleeping bags and listen for bugling elk in the morning.
 By the fourth night we should be back in the main camp to enjoy the warmth of the stove and dry out.
-Depending on how you are feeling, we will have time for another multi-day loop, or do a few single day loops.
+Depending on conditions, we will have time for another multi-day loop, or a few single day loops.
 On the morning of day 7, we will hunt our way back to the staging area, and load up any meat you have attained.